Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Surely the faster it is the further it goes?"
 Rebar asked.

 "We… borrowed some ideas from you" Regaari told him.
-“Using capacitors to power the engines gives much better speed but limits the range.
+"Using capacitors to power the engines gives much better speed but limits the range.
 That was deemed an acceptable trade, seeing as it's intended for rapid travel within our territory, between Gao, Gorai and the new colony at Guen Ha.
-Cimbrean, fortunately, is not that far from Gorai.”
+Cimbrean, fortunately, is not that far from Gorai."

 "So this thing runs on solar power?"
 Blaczynski asked, settling into the pilot's couch.